justmarkham/DAT5/homework/05_bias_variance.md

 Here are some questions to think about while you read:
 * In the Party Registration example, what are the features?
 What is the response?
 Is this a regression or classification problem?
+* Conceptually, how is KNN being applied to this problem to make a prediction?
+* How do the four visualizations in section 3 relate to one another?
+Change the value of K using the slider, and make sure you understand what changed in the visualizations (and why it changed).
+* In figures 4 and 5, what do the lighter colors versus the darker colors mean?
+How is the darkness calculated?
+* What does the black line in figure 5 represent?
+What predictions would an ideal machine learning model make, with respect to this line?
+* Choose a very small value of K, and click the button "Generate New Training Data" a number of times.
+Do you "see" low variance or high variance?
+Do you "see" low bias or high bias?
+* Repeat this with a very large value of K. Do you "see" low variance or high variance?
+Do you "see" low bias or high bias?
-* In the interactive visualization, try using different values for K across different sets of training data.
-What value of K do you think is "best"?
+* Try using other values of K. What value of K do you think is "best"?
 How do you define "best"?
-* In the visualization, what do the lighter colors versus the darker colors mean?
-How is the darkness calculated?
-* How does the choice of K affect model bias?
-How about variance?
-* As you experiment with K and generate new training data, how can you "see" high versus low variance?
-How can you "see" high versus low bias?
 * Why should we care about variance at all?
 Shouldn't we just minimize bias and ignore variance?
-* Does a high value for K cause over-fitting or under-fitting?
+* Does a high value for K cause "overfitting" or "underfitting"?